 Pathfinder models were used to simulate the experimental cases with a 3.6 wide corridor.
-The model with balanced flows (BFR) and occupants with defined exit directions (DML) is shown in Figure 13.
-This model corresponds to the cases with Index numbers 6-12 of Table 2.
+The BFR-SSL model is shown in Figure 12.
 The widths of the two entry doors are always identical to each other, but the door widths change to control the density.
 The red rectangles indicate the regions used to measure the speed-density results.
-The model for the BFR-SSL cases was identical, except only used the five widths given in Table 1.
+The measured experimental entry flow rates were used to specify the source time histories.

-For all cases, the measured walking speed of 1.55 ± 0.18 m/s was used with a speed profile that corresponds to the unidirectional speed-density data shown in Figure 7.
-This last point is important, we did not consider it appropriate to modify the speed-density profile in order to obtain a better match with experimental data, instead we used the unidirectional data for all cases.
+For all cases, the measured walking speed of 1.55 ± 0.18 m/s was used with a speed profile that corresponds to the unidirectional speed-density data shown in Figure 6.
+We did not modify the speeddensity profile for different problems, but use the unidirectional speed-density data for all cases.
+The intent is that the movement algorithm should adjust for different situations.